 A Long Island native, he served in the Marine Corps and attended college before embarking on a long and successful career in construction.

 In 2009, he suffered a stroke that left his arm partially paralyzed, and him unable to return to the only work he’d ever known.

 Ron fell on hard times.
 He could barely make ends meet after paying his rent and medical bills.
 A friend offered to let him stay in a storage shed to save money.
 Ron helped out around the restaurant that the man owned, but after a few winters, living in that storage shed began to take a toll on him.

 Our maintenance director stopped by the restaurant, heard this story and knew that the Illinois Supportive Living Program was designed to help people like Ron.

-Terry LaBounty, who is now our administrator, invited Ron to join us for lunch and a tour of Bowman Estates.
+Ron was invited to join us for lunch and a tour of Bowman Estates.
 That was all it took.